 If your poetry ignores all of this, we might just publish it anyway.
 God knows, we’re only human.

 Submit up to three previously unpublished poems via Submittable.

 Robbie Coburn was born in June 1994 in Melbourne and grew up in the rural district of Woodstock, Victoria.
 His poetry and criticism have been published in various Australian journals including Overland, Cordite and Going Down Swinging.
 He has published a collection, Rain Season, as well as several chapbooks and pamphlets.
 His latest chapbook is Mad Songs.
 His second collection of poetry The Other Flesh and a novel Conversation with Skin, are forthcoming.
 He is Poetry Editor for Verity La and currently resides in Melbourne.
 Find more from Robbie at his website.

 Michele Seminara is a poet, editor and yoga teacher from Sydney.
 Her poetry and criticism have appeared in many online and print journals such as Cordite, Seizure, Plumwood Mountain, Mascara Literary Review and Tincture Journal.
-She has published a full-length poetry collection, Engraft (Island Press, 2016) and a collaborative chapbook, Scar to Scar, with Robbie Coburn (PressPress, 2016).
+She has published a full-length poetry collection, Engraft (Island Press, 2016), a chapbook, HUSH, and a collaborative chapbook, Scar to Scar, with Robbie Coburn (PressPress, 2016).
 Michele is also the Managing Editor of Verity La.
 Find her on her blog and on Twitter @SeminaraMichele.